hexaclock/cs576proj/README.md

 `list [<service> <username>]`:   List is an alias for `get`.

+`search <pattern>`:    Retrieves all entries that contain the string `pattern` in either their "service", "username" or "notes" fields.

 `clip <service> <username>`:	Copies the password for key: `<service>_<username>` to the clipboard if the entry exists, then overwrites the clipboard.
 Requires X window manager / xclip.

 `edit <service> <username>`:	 Edits an existing entry for key: `<service>_<username>` with new values provided by user.
 Reports error message if no such key exists.